Maryland vs. Rutgers NCAA Football Odds, Plays and Insights | November 27, 2021

 - The Terrapins have covered the spread twice this season when favored by 1.5 points or more (in four chances).

-- Maryland's games this year have eclipsed the over/under in 54.5% of its opportunities (six times in 11 games with a set point total).
+- Maryland's games this year have eclipsed the over/under six times in 11 opportunities (54.5%).

-- Maryland is 3-1 against the spread and 4-0 overall in games when it scores more than 23.2 points.

-- The Terrapins average 425.3 yards per game, 49.3 more yards than the 376 the Scarlet Knights allow per matchup.
+- The Terrapins rack up 425.3 yards per game, 49.3 more yards than the 376.0 the Scarlet Knights allow per outing.

-- Maryland is 3-4 against the spread and 5-2 overall when the team amasses more than 376 yards.

 - This year, the Terrapins have turned the ball over 17 times, while the Scarlet Knights have forced 17.